 Cabin 1, which one would first see upon entering the research site, was the administration building, hardly used this time of year due to the skeletal staff.
 Beyond it, each just off a rough gravel pathway, were four research cabins, two for flora and two for fauna.
 Further back, Cabins 6 and 7 had cots and small kitchenettes for the staff, with Cabin 8 being the Commons, where everyone congregated for meals or drinking.
 Each cabin was wooden, primitive, and just big enough to serve its purpose.

-By the time Ryan reached the Commons, the outside door lantern flicked off.
+By the time Charlie reached the Commons, the outside door lantern flicked off.
 “Son of a bitch,” was his only exclamation.
 He pulled his frozen hand out of its glove and fumbled with the keychain on his belt where a small LED flashlight hung along with his walkie.
-Damn this frickin’ wind, he thought.
+Damn this wind, he thought.
 The power lines had probably fallen or snapped.
 Good thing they had generators; science funding had been cut severely over the past few years, which would explain such a small team right now, but if they were going to send folks up here in the dead of winter, they had to provide the basics: food, shelter, heat.
 Updated computers and lab equipment were low priority, and the staff had often complained.
 Providing generators was essential, however.

-It took Ryan a while to open the cabin door.
+It took Charlie a while to open the cabin door.
 The night was just that severe and bleak, with his hand so cold he could hardly maneuver the key, much less see anything.
 Once inside, he pointed his flashlight around the main room.
 Nothing seemed amiss.
 It was your typical power outage, though one could never rule out foul play.

 The dark room became shadowy outside the focused beam of the flashlight, but here was the usual menagerie: two shabby mismatched sofas and equally old lazy chairs arranged around a faded oval native rug, floor-to-ceiling shelves with books ranging from Jack London’s Call of the Wild to a Stephen King library.
-Ryan eyed a Trivial Pursuit game just sticking out of the shelf.
+Charlie eyed a Trivial Pursuit game just sticking out of the shelf.
 It was the gang’s favorite game outside poker.
-Ryan remembered just a week ago, last Friday night, how he and Greer had teamed up and beat the pants off the other two teams—Sayid and the administrative coordinator and cook Lacy, and the two flora lab guys, AJ and Richard, whom, due to his brawn, everyone just called Husky.
+Charlie remembered just a week ago, last Friday night, how he and Ingrid had teamed up and beat the pants off the other two teams—Sayid and the administrative coordinator and cook Lacy, and the two flora lab guys, AJ and Richard, whom, due to his brawn, everyone just called Husky.

 “We found something interesting today,” she said.
 “You know the wolf we found last summer?
 The mother of the cubs that died?
 Number 22-C34.
-Ryan went into the freezer today for something else and noticed she’s missing.”
+Charlie went into the freezer today for something else and noticed she’s missing.”

 “We just got here a couple weeks ago, and the wolf was there then and has been each day since.
 I’m assuming one of the other guys took her, but figured I’d check with you first.”